dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 ---
 layout: post
-title: "Why I'm skeptical of universal basic income"
+title: Why I'm skeptical of universal basic income
 image: /img/skeptical_ubi/dog.jpg
+tags:
-tags: economics
+  - economics
+  - policy
 description: Common arguments for universal basic income are about liberty or automation of jobs.
 The "real" argument is much more mundane.
 permalink: /:year/:month/:day/:title/
 seo:
   date_modified: 2021-11-28
 last_modified_at: 2021-11-28
-category: "economics"
+category: economics
 ---

 Universal basic income (UBI) is an odd duck.
 Proponents range from futurists to libertarians to social democrats.
 Why this weird range of people?